 Arguments against circumcision

 Circumcising a newborn child is inherently done without his approval.
 They aren’t old or self-aware enough to make a valid decision, much less communicate it.
 Often this procedure is done without painkillers, which can be extremely painful.
 Just because the infant is too young to remember this incident doesn’t mean it can’t be traumatic.
-If every individual were able to make the choice as an adult, they would likely reconsider, given the significant pain that circumcision involves.
+If every individual were able to make the choice as an adult, they may reconsider, given the significant pain that circumcision involves.

 It can cause deep psychological trauma